Home

 2. AI answering back implies it will have scanned through pages of philosphical ink poured over this question and is therefore throwing back a deceivingly sophisticated response.

 3. If mankind takes to this sophistry, then it means it has lost all sense of rhetoric.
-Behind this loss (of rhetoric) sits a tragic loss of language and literary heritage; and, by extension, then, the language of programming has overshadowed the faculty of natural language, a language the baby was privy to in the womb.
+And behind this loss (of rhetoric) sits a tragic loss of language and literary heritage; and, by extension, then, the language of programming has overshadowed the faculty of natural language, a language the baby was privy to in the womb.

 4. With loss of natural language comes losing acquaintence with hikma (wisdom: context-sensitive thinking and response) and being in possession of only a limited form of ilm (knowledge).
 This depravity, irrevocably, results in mankind falling to levels below those in Iblis' wildest, most jealous and vindictive of dreams.